Rob Wickham: Ordained ministry

 Wickham was ordained in the Church of England as a deacon in 1998 and as a priest in 1999.
 From 1998 to 2001, he continued his training for ministry as a curate at St Mary's Church, Willesden in the Diocese of London; the church contains the Anglican Shrine of Our Lady of Willesden.
 In 2001, he moved to St Mary's Church, Somers Town where he served as a curate for the next two years.
 In 2003, he became the Team Vicar in the newly created Parish of Old St Pancras which includes St Pancras Old Church.
 In 2007, he moved parishes and became Rector of the Church of St John-at-Hackney; this made him the 45th Rector of Hackney.
 In 2014, he was additionally appointed the Area Dean of Hackney.

 Episcopal ministry

 In July 2015, Wickham was announced as the next Bishop of Edmonton, an area bishop in the Diocese of London.
 On 23 September 2015, he was consecrated a bishop in Canterbury Cathedral by Justin Welby, the Archbishop of Canterbury.

-It was announced on 26 February 2021 that Wickham is to additionally serve part-time as Acting Bishop of Portsmouth (archbishop's commissary) during the vacancy of that See, starting 28 April 2021.
+It was announced on 26 February 2021 that he was to additionally serve part-time as Acting Bishop of Portsmouth (archbishop's commissary) during the vacancy of that See, starting 28 April 2021.
 On 18 January 2022, the new Bishop of Portsmouth, Jonathan Frost, took up the See.

-On 21 February 2023, it was announced that Wickham is to become CEO of Church Urban Fund, resigning his See at the end of June 2023.
+On 21 February 2023, it was announced that Wickham was to become CEO of Church Urban Fund.
+He resigned his See effective 9 July 2023.
+He has also been an honorary assistant bishop in the Diocese of London since November 2023.